 o The final component to these three that most people miss the importance of is: (65% of how you look is decided by...
 What you put into your mouth).

-That’s right, 65 to 70% of the underlying weight training fat loss question of what works best, is nutrition: there you have it, that’s how big of a deal nutrition really is!
-That’s a huge slice out of the fitness and fat loss Pie.
+That’s right, 65 to 70% of the underlying weight training fat loss question of what works best is, nutrition: there you have it, that’s how big of a deal nutrition really is!
+That’s a huge slice out of the fat loss Pie.

 So... how do you go about incorporating all three?
 It’s easier than you might think.
 And this article is going to help take a lot of guesswork out of it for you.